Below are some of the numerous programs of the American Legion Auxiliary Department of North Carolina

 To elevate community awareness and respect for our veterans by educating our membership and the public about the poppy's significance and the financial benefit realized by our nation's veterans as a result of its distribution.

-2020-2021 Julie Smith has chosen the PTSD units at the 4 VA Hospitals as her President's Project.
+2021-2022 Jill Puett has chosen robotic pets for the 4 VA Hospitals as her President's Project.

 American Legion Auxiliary Tar Heel Girls State is a week long workshop in the legislative process sponsored by the North Carolina American Legion Auxiliary.
 North Carolina's program is the longest continuously-running Girls State program in the United States.
 For a week in June, approximately 250 of North Carolina's most promising rising high school senior girls from every part of the state come together to learn about and participate in various parts of government.